 The high population density in megacities can cause several problems.
 A dense population leads to increased traffic volumes and a greater strain on infrastructure resulting in a massive burden on the environment.
-According to a study published by the Worldbank, the most populated cities in the Asia-Pacific region are located in Japan, India and China.
-Looking at China, pollution presents itself as one of the biggest challenges for the future in particular.
-Unsurprisingly, the monthly averages of the air quality index of Guangzhou, Shanghai and Beijing only seldomly reach the value index of 50 points; above which the air quality is considered acceptable.
-In India, the Greenness Index measures the overall health of vegetation.
-In this respect, environmental issues in megacities such as Mumbai, Delhi and Kolkata have been identified.
-Japan, on the other hand, has experienced difficulty in providing affordable housing in the well-developed metropolitan area Tokyo; reflected by the growth of the average land price.
+According to a study published by the Worldbank, the most populated cities in the Asia Pacific region are located in Japan, India and China.
+Looking at China, pollution has been one of the biggest challenges.
+The monthly averages of the air quality index of Guangzhou, Shanghai and Beijing only seldomly reach the value index of 50 points, above which the air quality is considered acceptable.
+In a survey conducted in 2019, citizens across India were mostly concerned about the air pollution and climate change.
 Indonesia has only one megacity: Jakarta and its conurbation, known as Jabotabek.
 The economic boom of recent years has led to a greater infrastructure demand and exacerbated traffic congestion problems.
 Nevertheless, the majority of megacities in the Asia Pacific region were able to either decrease their traffic congestion level or hold it constant.

 The global urbanization rate indicates that the emergence of megacities across Asia will continue.
 Measures within sustainable city development through technological innovations such as smart city development and the rising environmental awareness in society can help in managing the challenges of megacities.